 The most recent FISMA evaluation found that the CPSC continues to make progress in implementing the FISMA requirements.
 For example, the CPSC was able to close two recommendations through the continued implementation of its privileged user access management solution.
-This implementation has allowed the CPSC to enforce Personal Identification Verification card authentication for and adequately restrict access to privileged accounts.
-The CPSC also made progress on remediating several other FISMA recommendations, specifically, the CPSC:
+This implementation has allowed the CPSC to enforce Personal Identification Verification card governance and a formalized the CPSC has not taken this critical first step."